RubyTutor/learn_ruby/_posts/2017-09-15-sorint-hashes-in-ruby.markdown

 }
 {% endhighlight %}

-people object is a Hash, we can check that with
+People object is a Hash, let's check that.

 {% highlight ruby %}
 puts people.class
+{% endhighlight %}

+or with

+{% highlight ruby %}
+people.is_a?Hash
 {% endhighlight %}

 # Sort by name